 Recent Participant Comments:

-"Outstanding in its practical and useful
+"Outstanding in its practical

 "The level was just right for the non-expert and very easy to follow and to understand."